 Beyond children’s and youth programs, RE programs are also available for Adults (ages 18+).

 UUA/UCC Our Whole Lives (OWL) comprehensive sexuality curricula are also available for children and youth, both within our UUCSC community and in our local, Los Angeles community.
 Currently, we refer all families interested in sexuality education to the programs offered by More Than Sex-Ed.
-In the 2019-2020 year, UUCSC will be exploring its status as a Welcoming Congregation, looking to ensure that all who would be with our community find us a place of sanctuary and peace.
 To that end, children and youth engaging in Religious Exploration with us this year will be exposed to a contemporary understanding of gender identity as a tool for allyship.